 - +300 Pro Templates.
 If you need more templates, the Pro version includes a new set divided into different categories, so you can focus on the topic that interest you the most.

 - 24/7 Premium Support.
 We all know that getting the right help is critical when you are under pressure.
 The paid version provides support “round-the-clock” so you can focus exclusively on developing.

 4. Pros and Cons

-- The Free version is full of features.
+- The Free version contains a fair amount of widgets (+30)

 - No HTML, CSS, or PHP skills needed.